lerna/lerna/libs/commands/init/README.md

 2. Create a `lerna.json` config file.
 3. Generate a `.gitignore` file if one doesn't already exist.
 4. Initialize a git repository if one doesn't already exist.
 5. Install dependencies with the detected package manager.
-If no lockfile is present, Lerna will default to using `npm`.

 Example output on a new git repo: